Tic Tac

-Tic Tac (stylized in lowercase) is a brand of small, hard mint manufactured by the Italian company Ferrero.
-They were first produced in 1969 and are now available in a variety of flavors in over 100 countries.
+Tic Tac (stylised in lowercase) is a brand of small, hard mint manufactured by the Italian company Ferrero.
+They were first produced in 1969 and are now available in a variety of flavours in over 100 countries.

 Tic Tacs are typically sold in small transparent plastic boxes with a flip-action living hinge lid.
 Originally, Tic Tacs were dyed specific colours for different flavours, although in many countries the transparent plastic boxes are now coloured while the Tic Tacs themselves are white.

-Tic Tac has featured advertising that emphasizes the low calorie count of the mints.
-Most flavors have approximately 1.9 calories per mint.
+Tic Tac has featured advertising that emphasises the low calorie count of the mints.
+Most flavours have approximately 1.9 calories per mint.

 History

 The first logo of the company, as of 1969, and the 1970 version, with a heart shape around the text.

 Tic Tac were first introduced by Ferrero in 1969, under the name "Refreshing Mints".
 In 1970, the name was changed to Tic Tac, after the distinctive clicking sound made by the pack being opened and closed.
 Besides the original mint and orange flavours, several new varieties were added, including aniseed, cinnamon (or "Winter Warmer"), an orange and lime mix (in 1976), spearmint, peppermint, Powermint, sour apple, mandarin, tangerine, berry, fresh orange, strawberry, wintergreen, pink grapefruit, orange and lime together (in 1978), cherry, passionfruit (in 2007), pomegranate (in 2010), mango, lime, and popcorn (2014).
 The grape flavour was eliminated in 1976 because of health concerns about the red dye amaranth (FD&C Red #2), a suspected carcinogen.

-Other offerings have included holiday gift packs for Christmas, Easter, St Patricks Day, and Valentine's Day.
+Other offerings have included holiday gift packs for Christmas, Easter, and Valentine's Day.